 Now I Lay Me Down To Sleep

-Now I Lay Me Down To Sleep (NILMDTS) is a national nonprofit organization of dedicated professional photographers who donate their time to capture images for bereaved parents.
-The photographers come to the hospital and conduct a compassionate and sensitive photo session at no charge to the families.
-The families are given a CD in hopes that the images will serve as an important step in their grieving process.
+Our facility utilizes the services of Now I Lay Me Down To Sleep (NILMDTS).
+Now I Lay Me Down to Sleep is a national nonprofit organization of dedicated professional photographers who donate their time to capture images for bereaved parents.
+In hopes that the images will serve as an important step in their grieving process, the families are given a web link to download the images for free.
 Learn more and locate a photographer.

 The fund’s mission is to provide comfort and assistance to families suffering perinatal loss.
 Funds raised will be used to create private waiting spaces for families who have lost a baby, facilitate special training for clinical staff that work with bereaved families, and provide keepsakes for parents and families.
 To make a donation to Heaven’s Cradle, call West Tennessee Healthcare Foundation at 731-984-2140 or donate online.

 The loss of a baby due to miscarriage or stillbirth is a traumatic life event.
 The Perinatal Bereavement Program at Jackson-Madison County General Hospital offers a compassionate type of care for families grieving the loss of a baby at any age.
 Families are supported at time of delivery, during their hospital stay, and throughout a period of bereavement.
 Care is provided by Certified Bereavement Counselors with a focus on memory-making and grief support.
 During a 13-month period of bereavement care, families receive monthly contacts, in the form of mailings, emails, phone calls or home visits.
 A private online support group is also available to help families connect and feel supported through their grief journey.